- Retrieving the value of a column

 Automatically associates each column of the query result with a control or with a variable of the application.
 Once SQLAssociate

-has been run, the result of the query must be browsed: the assignment of the controls or variables will be performed for each record read.
+has been executed, it is necessary to loop through the query result: the assignment of the controls or variables will be performed for each record read.

 : This function must be used during a "SQLFirst/SQLCol" browse.
-See Types of SQL browse
+For more details on the different modes to loop through a query result, see Types of SQL browse

 ResExec is boolean